 Permitting & Land Leasing

-Contractors, utility companies, surveyors and others require access to railroad property for many purposes.
-Any entry or construction activity on railroad property must be authorized and requires a permit.
-Several types of permits are issued based on the specific use:
+Contractors, utility companies, surveyors, and even ice climbers require access to Alaska Railroad (ARRC) Property for many purposes.
+Any entry, occupancy, activity, or use (collectively referred to as “use”) of ARRC property must be authorized and requires a permit.
+Several different types of permits are issued based on the location and type of use:

 - Floating Track or Track Use Permits

 - Right-of-Way Use Permit

 For information and permit applications associated with use not within the Right-of-Way, please contact the Real Estate Department at (907) 265-2465.